 Bees and insects love its late flowers too — those tall blue wands bounce and wave as insects come for late fall feedings.

 Like many salvias, this one can be short-lived, especially in super-rich, composted soils.
-Our current plants are 3 years old and will probably be with us a few more years.
+Our current plants are 3 years old and will probably be with us for a few more years.
 But just in case, I always root a few in water or sand to have a babe on standby.

 We ship healthy, well rooted, 4′ pots ready to be planted as the soil warms up.
 We’ll ship in March.